derek1909/vwm_rnn/README.md

 ## Distributed Training

 This project supports efficient distributed training using PyTorch's DistributedDataParallel (DDP) and torchrun utility.
+Please reduce `num_trials` when training on multiple GPUs to get accelerated training.

 ### Single Node (1 or more GPUs)